Pachyrhinosaurus: Description

 Size estimates for the largest Pachyrhinosaurus species, P. canadensis indicate lengths of 6-8 m and a weight of 3-4 tonne.
 The other species, P. lakustai and P. perotorum, have been estimated by Greg Paul at 5 m in length and 2 tonne in weight.
-They were herbivorous and possessed strong cheek teeth to help them chew tough, fibrous plants.
+They were herbivorous and possessed strong cheek teeth batteries to help them cut tough, fibrous plants.